North Africa·Egypt·Updated May 3, 2026

 What scams target tourists in Dahab?

-The most frequently reported tourist scams in Dahab are Blue Hole Unlicensed Dive Guide, Camel Trek Overcharging and Renegotiation, Taxi and Minibus Overcharging, with 1 classified as high severity.
+The most frequently reported tourist scams in Dahab are Beachside Drug Offer and Setup, Blue Hole Unlicensed Dive Guide, Camel Trek Overcharging and Renegotiation, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
 Similar patterns are also documented in Cairo and Marrakech.

 Are taxis safe in Dahab?